lcthomas/eng395s21/course-calendar.md

         * Skim the vol 2 "Reflections:" <http://xpmethod.columbia.edu/torn-apart/volume/2/reflections.html>.
 How are they related to the data visualizations?

 Wednesday, Feb 24
-* Jenn Riley, NISO, “Understanding Metadata,” pgs 1-18, <https://groups.niso.org/apps/group_public/download.php/17446/Understanding%20Metadata.pdf>
-* In class: Dataset analysis workshop
+* In class: Dataset biography workshop
     * "Rough draft" of dataset biography due

 Friday, Feb 26
 * **Dataset analysis due**